GPS signals: Frequency information

+Modulation codes

 Coarse/acquisition code

 The C/A PRN codes are Gold codes with a period of 1023 chips transmitted at 1.023 Mchip/s, causing the code to repeat every 1 millisecond.
 They are exclusive-ored with a 50 bit/s navigation message and the result phase modulates the carrier as previously described.
 These codes only match up, or strongly autocorrelate when they are almost exactly aligned.
 Each satellite uses a unique PRN code, which does not correlate well with any other satellite's PRN code.
 In other words, the PRN codes are highly orthogonal to one another.
 The 1 ms period of the C/A code corresponds to 299.8 km of distance, and each chip corresponds to a distance of 293 m.
-(Receivers track these codes well within one chip of accuracy, so measurement errors are considerably smaller than 293 m.)
+Receivers track these codes well within one chip of accuracy, so measurement errors are considerably smaller than 293 m.

-The C/A codes are generated by combining (using "exclusive or") 2-bit streams generated by maximal period 10 stage linear-feedback shift registers (LFSR).
+The C/A codes are generated by combining (using "exclusive or") two bit streams, each generated by two different maximal period 10 stage linear-feedback shift registers (LFSR).
 Different codes are obtained by selectively delaying one of those bit streams.
 Thus: